theo-armour/maps-2021/sandbox/rma-stats/README.md

 ### 2021-08-07

 * Much refactored
-* Make good use of grid.js
+* Makes good use of grid.js
 * Now under 500 lines
+* Loads 38 MB off GitHub at good speed
+* User experience is becoming quite consistent and clear

 Dealt with

-* 2021-08-04 ~ Counties page ~ add acres and indemnities number to buttons?
-* 2021-08-04 ~ Counties page ~ click state button to viiw data in divContent
+* 2021-08-04 ~ Counties page ~ click state button to view data in divContent
 * 2021-08-02 ~ Add a state data page

 ### 2021-08-04